Hyman-Cheung/WordGame_Ionic/README.md

 Points shift dynamically depending on your accuracy and puzzle status:
 * **Base Clearance:** Earn a standardized point reward upon completing a fresh level (e.g., **+3 points** for early stages, scaling up to **+8 points** or **+12 points** for complex, late-game answers).
-* **The "Never Give Up" Payout:** If you fail **5 or more times** but stick with it until you discover the answer, the game acknowledges your persistence with your base score.
 * **Replay Veteran Reward:** Clearing a stage you have already successfully unlocked previously earns you a smaller baseline bonus of **+1 to +3 points**.
 * **Grand Finale Bonus:** Solving and clearing the path for all 20 puzzles awards a massive end-game payout (ranging from **+20 to +30 points**).
 * **Streak Deductions:** Watch your inputs!
 Making too many errors triggers a strike penalty.
 Continuous blunders subtract points directly from your master balance (e.g., dropping **-1 to -6 points** upon hitting a **3-mistake streak**).